lantins/resque-retry/README.md

 The above modification will **only** retry if a `NetworkError` (or subclass) exception is thrown.

+You may also want to specify different retry delays for different exception types.
+You may optionally set
+@retry_exceptions to a hash where the keys are your specific exception classes to retry on, and the values are your retry delays in seconds

+    class DeliverSMS
+      extend Resque::Plugins::Retry
+      @queue = :mt_messages

+      @retry_exceptions = { NetworkError => 30, SystemCallError => 120 }

+      def self.perform(mt_id, mobile_number, message)
+        heavy_lifting
+      end
+    end

+In the above example, Resque would retry any DeliverSMS jobs which throw a NetworkError 30 seconds later, and any DeliverSMS jobs which throw a SystemCallError 120 seconds later.

 ### Custom Retry Criteria Check Callbacks

 You may define custom retry criteria callbacks: